-The validity of the issuance of the Bonds under California law is subject to the approval of Hawkins Delafield & Wood LLP, San Francisco, California, and Leslie M. Lava, Esq., Sausalito, California, Co-Bond Counsel to the City.
-The proposed form of the legal opinion of Co-Bond Counsel is attached hereto as APPENDIX G. Co-Bond Counsel undertake no responsibility for the accuracy, completeness, or fairness of this Official Statement.
+The validity of the Bonds and certain other legal matters are subject to the approving opinion of Hawkins Delafield & Wood LLP, San Francisco, California and Leslie M. Lava, Esq., Sausalito, California, Co-Bond Counsel.
+A complete copy of the proposed form of Co-Bond Counsel opinion is contained in APPENDIX F hereto, and will be made available to the purchaser of the Bonds at the time of the original delivery of the Bonds.
+Co-Bond Counsel undertake no responsibility for the accuracy, completeness or fairness of this Official Statement.
+Certain legal matters will be passed upon for the City by the City Attorney.